liteapi-travel/nodejs-sdk/README.md

 ## Voucher Details

 The `getVoucherById` function retrieves details of a specific voucher by its ID.
+This includes the voucher code, discount details, usage limits, and more.

 * <h4 style="color:#9155fd; font-weight: 800;">Example :</h4>